2023 3Arts Awards Celebration: For the Love of Artists

 Ivelisse DiazAfro-Puerto Rican Dancer, Musician, and Educator Community Awardee

-Ivelisse Diaz was born and raised in Humboldt Park, the heart of Chicago’s Puerto Rican community.
-At the age of five, she began studying Bomba under the mentorship of her uncle Eli S. Rodriguez at the Segundo Ruiz Belvis Cultural …
+Ivelisse “Bombera de Corazón” Diaz was born and raised in Humboldt Park, the heart of Chicago’s Puerto Rican community.
+At the young age of five, she began studying Bomba under the mentorship of her beloved uncle Eli S. Rodriguez, a …

 Damon LocksMusician, Educator, and Visual Artist Reva & David Logan Foundation Awardee

-Damon Locks is a visual artist, educator, vocalist/musician, and deejay.
-He attended The School of the Art Institute in Chicago where he received his BFA in Fine Arts.
-Since 2014 he has been working with Prison + Neighborhood Arts Project …
+Damon Locks is a Chicago-based visual artist, educator, and vocalist/musician.
+He attended the School of the Art Institute of Chicago where he received his BFA in fine arts.
+Since 2014 he has been working with the Prison and Neighborhood Arts/Education …

 Stephanie DiazActor and Puppetry Artist SIF Fund at The Chicago Community Foundation Awardee